In my last post, I described the three elements of search engine optimization (SEO), including on-page, off-site, and technical.

 We see this in practical experience every day.
-At Altitude, we subscribe to SEO tools that quickly measure and reveal the full range of SEO factors, and sites with numerous, high-quality inbound links consistently rank well in organic search.
+At Altitude, we subscribe to SEO tools that quickly measure and reveal the full range of on- and off-page SEO factors.
+It’s easy to see that sites with numerous, high-quality inbound links consistently rank well in organic search.

 Buying inbound links from link spammers doesn’t work any more.
 Google acted decisively to squelch this activity with its Panda and Penguin updates, and the game has changed, which hurt spammy fakers, and benefits those of us who create and offer content and tools of real value.
 Here’s your checklist for getting on the right track.